Dr Anna Anderson

 Profile

-In 2019, I commenced a HEE / National Institute for Health and Care Research (NIHR) Clinical Doctoral Research Fellowship based in the Leeds Institute of Rheumatic and Musculoskeletal Medicine (LIRMM).
 My mixed methods PhD project was focused on developing a new website, the ‘Virtual Knee School’, to provide pre-operative education and a prehabilitation exercise programme for patients awaiting total knee replacement.
+A key focus of my project was ensuring that the Virtual Knee School is accessible and inclusive for a diverse range of patients.

 Research interests

 I am particularly interested in approaches for making health and social care research more inclusive for underserved groups.
 This includes areas such as how to make research procedures and resources more accessible for disabled people, and how to meaningfully involve local community groups in co-producing research projects.
-My other key research interests include complex intervention development, qualitative and mixed methods research, and musculoskeletal condition self-management.
+My other key research interests include complex intervention development, qualitative and mixed methods research, musculoskeletal condition self-management, and digital interventions.

 Qualifications